merrbii/CobsPopGenomics/README.md

 # Bioinformatic pipeline from analyzing genomic data of _Cardiocondyla obscurior_
 ##### By Mohammed Errbii "Simo"

 This markdown document gives a detailed description of the bioinformatic steps followed to analyze WGS of pools and single individuals of _Cardiocondyla obscurior_.
-Please have a look on our [paper](https://onlinelibrary.wiley.com/doi/10.1111/mec.16099) for further details on our research hypotheses and major findings.
+Please have a look at our [paper](https://onlinelibrary.wiley.com/doi/10.1111/mec.16099) for further details on our research hypotheses and major findings.

 ### I- Mapping, variant calling and filtering
 #### 1) Filter raw reads for BQ > 20 and minimum length > 40bp by using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic)